MicrosoftDocs/edge-developer/microsoft-edge/web-platform/how-to-detect-win11.md

 For details about these two approaches, see [Detecting Microsoft Edge from your website](user-agent-guidance.md).

-In Microsoft Edge (and also in Google Chrome), sites can differentiate between users on Windows 11 and Windows 10, and the CPU architecture of the device, via User-Agent Client Hints (UA-CH).
+In Microsoft Edge (and also in Google Chrome), sites can differentiate between users on Windows 11 and Windows 10, and can detect the CPU architecture of the device, via User-Agent Client Hints (UA-CH).
 This information can be found in the following UA-CH request headers:

 | Header field | Values that indicate Windows 10 | Values that indicate Windows 11 |
 | --- | --- | --- |
 | `Sec-CH-UA-Platform` | `Windows` | `Windows` |
 | `Sec-CH-UA-Platform-Version` | values between `1.0.0` and `10.0.0` | `13.0.0` and above |

-User-Agent strings won't be updated to differentiate between Windows 11 and Windows 10 or between CPU architectures.
+User-Agent strings won't be updated to differentiate between Windows 11 and Windows 10, or to differentiate between CPU architectures.
 We don't recommend using User-Agent strings to retrieve user agent data.
 Browsers that don't support User-Agent Client Hints won't be able to differentiate between Windows 11 and Windows 10, or between CPU architectures.

 <!-- ====================================================================== -->